Naj Razi

-Najemedine Razi (born 28 October 2006) is an Irish professional footballer who plays as a midfielder.
+Najemedine Razi (born 28 October 2006) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Shamrock Rovers.
 He is a Republic of Ireland youth international.
-His previous club was Shamrock Rovers.

 Early life

 Born and raised in Tallaght, County Dublin, Ireland, Razi is of Algerian descent.
 He studied for his Leaving Cert at Ashfield College.

 Club career

 Shamrock Rovers

 Razi made his Shamrock Rovers first team debut on 23 July 2023 against Dundalk in the FAI Cup.
 In the following fixture he made his debut in the UEFA Conference League appearing as a substitute against Hungarian side Ferencvaros on 27 July.
 On 22 September 2023, he made his League of Ireland debut against UCD.
 The following month Rovers were confirmed as league champions.
 On 30 October 2023, he made his first league start for Rovers against Cork City.

 Como

 On 1 February 2024, Razi joined Serie B club Como on a contract until the summer of 2026, for an initial fee believed to be in the region of €450,000.
 Razi had offers to train with both Arsenal and Chelsea before Como completed the deal before the Italian transfer window closed.
+On 1 September 2025, Razi's contract with the club was terminated by mutual consent.